plank/wp-portability/README.md

 # WP-Portability
-Contributors: frasmage
+* Contributors: frasmage
-Author: Plank Design Inc.
+* Author: Plank Design Inc.
-Tags: portability, installation, mobility, url, shortcode, portable, domain-agnostic, relocation Requires at least: 3.1
+* Tags: portability, installation, mobility, url, shortcode, portable, domain-agnostic, relocation
+* Requires at least: 3.1
-Tested up to: 3.9
+* Tested up to: 3.9
-Stable tag: 1.0
+* Stable tag: 1.0
-License: GPLv2 or later
+* License: GPLv2 or later

-Polylang adds multilingual content management support to WordPress.
+WP-Portability is a plugin designed to quietly make your site more portable.

 ## Description

 ### Summary

 WP-Portability is a plugin designed to quietly make your site more portable.
-It is to designed to facilitate the work that needs to be done when and if a website needs to be moved to another directory or server or if the domain name changes.
-This plugin does not assist with the actual relocation of the WordPress.
-Instead, it makes WordPress much less attached and dependant on its install directory and domain name making the process much easier to do.
+It is to designed to facilitate the work that needs to be done to be move a wordpress install to another directory or server or domain name.
+It makes WordPress much less attached and dependant on its install directory and domain name.

 Though anyone can make use of WP-Portability, it was designed with developers in mind.
 It greatly facilitates designing sites locally amongst a team of developers, moving the site to a staging server and finally pushing it live.